Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dinosaur footprints

-Visit this Johnson Farm site to learn more about these prehistoric creatures at one of the scheduled talks like the Paleo Talk: Birds or Horned Dinosaurs events.
+Visit this Johnson Farm site to learn more about these prehistoric creatures during a scheduled talk or event.
 Discovering relics of the ancient past is hands down one of the best things to do in Utah.

 Town Square Park